gambitproject/gambit/doc/build.rst

 -------------------

 Gambit uses the standard autotools mechanism for configuring and building.
-This should be familiar to most users of Un*ces and MacOS X.  In general, you just need to unpack the sources, change directory to the top level of the sources (typically of the form gambit-0.yyyy.mm.dd), and do the usual ::
+This should be familiar to most users of Un*ces and MacOS X.

+If you are building from a source tarball, you just need to unpack the sources, change directory to the top level of the sources (typically of the form gambit-0.yyyy.mm.dd), and do the usual ::